-- 5. Perform an impact assessment which must: - Estimate the cost/schedule to implement the requirement/change request6. - Determine the cost/schedule drivers - the factors that are responsible for the greatest part of the cost/schedule implementing the requirement/change.

-Figure 8 Functional view of the generic change management process
+- 5. Perform an impact assessment which must: - Estimate the cost/schedule to implement the requirement/change request. - Determine the cost/schedule drivers - the factors that are responsible for the greatest part of the cost/schedule implementing the requirement/change. - (customer & contractor) Reject Notification of decision Figure 8 Functional view of the generic